 Above is Arion sp.

-On the left is Arionater, in this species the young are straw coloured, not black.
+Below is Arion ater, in this species the young are straw coloured, not black.
 The adults can reach over 20 cm.
 There is great colour variation in these slugs with the red morph (below left) tending to be found in the south, and some authorities now say that the red slug is a different species and have given it the name of Arion rufus.

-The photograph on the left was taken in north-east Scotland, whereas the one below that was taken in north-east France.
+The photograph of the black slug was taken in north-east Scotland, whereas the one below that was taken in north-east France.

 Studies have shown that the dark morph is more common in higher altitudes, lower temperatures and in higher humidity.